Ankitbhilare/Ankitbhilare/README.md

 - 👋 Hi, I’m Ankit bhilare
 - 💻 MERN Stack Developer
 - 🐍 currently learning Python.
-- 📫 I'm aslo a graphic designer and Video editor
+- 📫 I'm aslo a UI/UX Designer
 - 🏫 One is never too old to learn.
 <!---
 Ankitbhilare/Ankitbhilare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.